Where are they now? - Jon Davison

 worked with Jon Anderson, Steve Hackett, Steven Wilson, ex-Giraffe).

-Two, a 2-part, science fiction, concept album about a
+Two.
+This is a science fiction, concept album about a

 female alien named AlienA (Leticia Wolf), who falls in love